jackmicr0/GenomicsTools/README.md

 # GenomicsTools

-A selection of tools for handlings genomics data / files from the last few years.. will be adding more :)
+A selection of tools for genomics data

 - Retrieve_with_EaZeEeeee.py allows you to retrieve sequences and metadata as if you were searching on the ncbi search bar. outputs a fasta of all returned sequences and a csv file with metadata associated.